The meaning of the key GDPR terms used in this policy

 - the data subject must have given clear explicit consent to using their personal data for the specified purposes, or

-- the use is necessary to carry out obligations or exercising specific rights of either M3 or the data subject under employment law or social security law, or
+- the use is necessary to carry out obligations or exercising specific rights of either the Company or the data subject under employment law or social security law, or

 - the use is necessary in connection with legal claims.

-M3 will provide specific information to data subjects through privacy notices which are concise, transparent, intelligible, easily accessible and use clear and plain language.
-Whenever M3 collects personal data from data subjects, the following must be provided in a form and content approved by the Data Protection Manager:
+The Company will provide specific information to data subjects through privacy notices which are concise, transparent, intelligible, easily accessible and use clear and plain language.
+Whenever the Company collects personal data from data subjects, the following must be provided in a form and content approved by the Data Protection Manager:

 - the contact details of the member of staff managing or coordinating the specific use of the personal data or, if not a specific use, of the Data Protection Manager, and